 Fast mode : activated (ie. Forces d’Action Rapide), the french version of Google’s Sprint.
 Going fully digital asked for every employee to work together.
 Not an easy task for a 183 yo company with a rooted separation between different business units.
 Nathalie Balla created cross-team working groups to deal with key challenges.

 We fight together, we win together.
 Changing times forced La Redoute’s leaders to improve their creativity to maintain their teams’ engagement.
-To do so, they allowed every employee to take shares of the company and become the associates of the transformation - unusual news for a company employing over 3.000 people.
+To do so, they allowed every employee to become shareholders of the company and associates of the transformation - unusual news for a company employing over 3.000 people.